 Cycling training forces your body to make both central and peripheral adaptations to the physical demands.
-Central adaptations are increases in both blood volume and total hemoglobin (Hb).
+Central adaptations increase blood volume and total hemoglobin (Hb).

-The Hb concentration, better known as hematocrit, remains unchanged or even slightly lower for top athletes.
+The Hb concentration, better known as hematocrit, remains unchanged or slightly lower for top athletes.

 The total blood volume increases after a few days of training due to an increased plasma volume.
-Later on there will be an increase in the amount of red blood cells (erythrocyts).
-An increase in the total blood volume is very useful since that will make the stroke volume larger.
+Later on, there will be an increase in red blood cells (erythrocytes).
+Increasing the total blood volume is very useful since that will make the stroke volume larger.

-Thus, the heart can pump more oxygen transporting cells out for every stroke it makes and works more efficient.
+Thus, the heart can pump more oxygen-transporting cells out for every stroke it makes and works more efficiently.

-Since the maximal heart rate remains unchanged the maximal cardiac output is increased.
-This is a very important adaptation to cycling training.
+Since the maximal heart rate remains unchanged, the maximal cardiac output increases, an essential adaptation to cycling training.

-There is no difference in the (a-v) O2 uptake between welltrained cyclists and untrained.
-It is simply not possible to deoxygenate a larger percentile out in the capillaries.
-Thus, the delivery of hemoglobin is mainly dependent of the maximal cardiac output.
+There is no difference in the (a-v) O2 uptake between well-trained cyclists and untrained.
+It is simply impossible to deoxygenate a larger percentile out in the capillaries.
+Thus, hemoglobin delivery is mainly dependent on the maximal cardiac output.

 Adaptations in the heart

-The higher stroke volume achieved through cycling training is mainly caused by an increase in the cardiac chamber size and an expanded total blood volume.
-The heart adapts specifically to the physical demands met during training session.
+The higher stroke volume achieved through cycling training is mainly caused by increased cardiac chamber size and an expanded total blood volume.
+This is because the heart adapts precisely to the physical demands met during training sessions.

-A weight lifter will not get a larger chamber, but instead have a thicker wall in the left ventricle.
-This adaptation is supposed to meet the requirements for heavy lifting with high blood pressures.
+A weight lifter will not get a larger chamber but instead have a thicker wall in the left ventricle.
+This adaptation is supposed to meet the requirements for heavy lifting with high blood pressure.

 Remember that the heart is a muscle itself and needs training.
-Also it becomes better for what it is trained.
-So if a top cyclist decides to stop training or get injured, their heart will return back towards normal proportions.
+Also, it becomes better for what it is trained.
+So if a top cyclist decides to stop training or get injured, their heart will return towards normal proportions.

-Just like any other muscle the heart needs regular training to maintain its fitness.
+Like any other muscle, the heart needs regular training to maintain its fitness.

 Hypertrophy is not the only adaptation in the cardiac system.
-The ventricle gets more compliant which means there is less resistance during filling.
+For example, the ventricle gets more compliant, which means less resistance during filling.
 This allows stroke volume to increase and less work for the heart.
-And more importantly it also allows the heart to maintain an increased stroke volume during hard exercise.
+And more importantly, it also allows the heart to maintain an increased stroke volume during strenuous exercise.

-It is not possible to train your maximal heart rate, that factor will never grow, it might even decrease slightly for elite cyclists.
-To increase the maximal cardiac output you have to increase the strokevolume.
+It is impossible to train your maximal heart rate; that factor will never grow; it might even decrease slightly for elite cyclists.
+To increase the maximal cardiac output, you have to increase the stroke volume.
 Remember that cardiac output = stroke volume x heart rate.

 The coronary vascular system is increased to meet the increased O2 demand for the larger ventricle.